 - Older PDFs created by scanning an article are often purely an image.

 - Work with someone on your campus to determine the best approach to making these documents accessible.

 More Resources: Creating Accessible PDF Documents

 When you use MS PowerPoint to teach online you may be using it in a variety of ways.

-- Upload it so that students can download it to view on their own computer.
+- Providing it for students to download it to view on their own computer.

-- Load it into the LMS so that students view it as a slide presentation there.
+- Loading it into the LMS so that students view it as a slide presentation there.

-- Show it during a live video conferencing session.
+- Showing it during a live video conferencing session.